 - Don’t invent the wheel – I spent a lot of time developing clever ways of reviewing characters and words.
 I actually developed a simple spaced repetition system on my own and kept track of scheduling manually.
 Spending a few hours online reading about this would have helped enormously!

-- Language exchanges are great – I’ve seen many negative comments about language exchange online, but I’ve met over 30 native speakers this way and it’s been great for my learning.
-It’s also an excellent way to make friends if you’re not the extrovert kind who find it easy to chat with random stranger.
-I haven’t experience the language struggle people talk about; just divide the time evenly and it’ll be fine!
+- Language exchanges are great – I’ve seen many negative comments about language exchange online, but I’ve met over 30 native speakers this way, and it’s been great for my learning.
+It’s also an excellent way to make friends if you’re not the extrovert kind who find it easy to chat with a random stranger.
+I haven’t experienced the language struggle people talk about; just divide the time evenly and it’ll be fine!